 Before you go building a brick oven in the backyard, you owe it to yourself to experience the magic of grilled pizza.
 That’s right — pizza cooked right on the grill.

 Picture a thin, chewy crust with a crispy outside.
 The bottom is lightly charred with marks from the grill.
 There’s a light dusting of flour on the outside of the crust.
-Its top is slathered in garlic-infused, aromatic tomato sauce and piled high with fresh greens, melting mozzarella, and steaming tomatoes.
-There is hot meat cooked into the toppings.
-It could be prosciutto, it could be pepperoni, it could be sausage.
-Either way, your mouth is watering.
+Its top is slathered in aromatic garlic-infused tomato sauce and piled high with fresh greens, melting mozzarella, and steaming tomatoes.
+There is hot meat cooked into the toppings, too.
+It could be prosciutto, pepperoni or sausage — either way, your mouth is watering.
 It’s time to learn how to cook one yourself.

-Let’s explore how to properly grill a pizza, from prep work to finish.
-Prepare to amaze your friends and family.
+Let’s explore how to properly grill a pizza, from prep work right until you’re ready to take the first bite.
+Once you’ve read through this ultimate guide, you’ll be ready to amaze your friends and family with your masterful grilled pizza skills.

 Why Grill a Pizza Instead of Use an Oven?

 People often assume that grilling a pizza is simply an easier way to make one.
-Perhaps it is.
-You don’t have to worry about preheating your oven, after all.
-However, there is a more compelling reason behind this choice: it makes more delicious pizzas.
+Perhaps it is — you don’t have to worry about preheating your oven, after all.
+However, there’s a more compelling reason behind this choice: it makes more delicious pizzas.

-High temperature is what adds flavor to pizza.
+High temperature is what gives a pizza flavor.
 It adds that irresistible crunch to the pizza’s crust and that roasted edge to veggies and other toppings.
-While your oven can reach a high temperature, it doesn’t rival the smoky inferno of flavor that your grill can produce.
+Although your oven can reach a fairly high temperature, it doesn’t rival the smoky inferno of flavor that your grill can produce.
 A grill offers the best means of cooking delicious pizza precisely because it can get hotter than an oven.

-This recipe makes enough dough for about eight small pizzas.
-Note: you’ll probably need around two balls of dough for each person.
+Of course, if you’re going to make pizza on the grill, you’ll need some dough.
+If you don’t already have pre-made pizza dough, this recipe makes enough dough for about eight small pizzas.
+Note — you’ll probably need around two balls of dough for each person.
 The ingredients you’ll need are:

-- Olive oil, 1/4 cup — also use more to coat the bowl
+- 1/4 cup of olive oil, with more set aside to coat the bowl

 Start by thoroughly mixing the yeast into the water and letting it sit for around 15 minutes.
 This ensures the water has been absorbed into all of the yeast.
 Next, combine salt and flour, using a stand mixer’s bowl if possible.
 Using a dough hook on a stand mixer will make this process easier.
 Stir at low speed, slowly pouring the olive oil and yeast mix alternating into the flour.
 Knead this mixture for six minutes.
 By the end, it should be elastic.

 You can also freeze the dough for use at a later time.
-To do so, immediately place the dough in a zip-lock bag and place it in the freezer.
-It will stay good for around a month.
+To do so, immediately place the dough in a freezer bag and place it in the freezer.
+It’ll stay good for around a month.
 One day before using it, remove it from the freezer and refrigerate it.

-If you are using refrigerated dough to make your pizzas, remove it from the refrigerator and allow it to warm up to room temperature for around 20 minutes.
+Getting your ingredients prepped and organized is the key to successfully grilling pizza.
+If you’re using refrigerated dough to make your pizzas, remove it from the refrigerator and allow it to warm up to room temperature for around 20 minutes.

 - Classic Cheese: Tomato sauce, provolone, cheddar, mozzarella cheeses